-SAFETY AND QUALITY LEAD THE LIST OF PRIORITIES WHEN IT COMES TO BIOMATERIALS FOR MEDICAL AND DENTAL DEVICES.
-WHETHER THE DEVICE IS MADE OF A CONVENTIONAL OR EMERGING MATERIAL, THERE IS NO ROOM FOR RISK.
+SAFETY AND OUALITY LEAD THE LIST OF PRIORITIES WHEN IT COMES TO BIOMATERIALS FOR MEDICAL AND DENTAL DEVICES.
+WHETHER THE DEVICE IS MADE OF A CONVENTIONAL OR EMERGING MATERIAL.
+THERE IS NO ROOM FOR RISK.

 In the world of medical and dental device manufacturing, where the end product directly impacts patient health, there is little room for risk.
-That's why regulatory bodies so carefully assess the biocompatibility-the ability of a device material to perform with an appropriate host response in a specific situation27-of new materials proposed for use in human body.
+That's why regulatory bodies so carefully assess the biocompatibility-the ability of a device material to perform with an appropriate host response in a specific situation-of new materials proposed for use in human body.

-Naturally, to ensure safety and quality, biocompatibility and risk management are top priorities when medical device manufacturers' engineers consider new materials for their products in development.
+development.
 Pressing concerns when considering new materials range from the material's physical properties and whether it will meet requirements for its use to how the material will be processed, chemical and biological properties, and regulatory requirements.
 Another consideration is material cost, and its importance can vary, depending on the type of device to be produced.
-For example, cost considerations would be more important for high-volume, single-use end products than the cost of materials for reusable or implantable devices28.
+For example, cost considerations would be more important for high-volume, single-use end products than the cost of materials for reusable or implantable devices.